-On a text-only terminal, the Emacs display occupies the entire terminal screen.
-On a graphical display, such as on GNU/Linux using the X Window System, Emacs creates its own windows to use.
-We use the term frame to mean the entire terminal screen or graphical window used by Emacs.
-Emacs uses both kinds of frames, in the same way, to display your editing.
-Emacs normally starts out with just one frame, but you can create additional frames if you wish (see Frames).
+On a graphical display, such as on GNU/Linux using the X Window System, Emacs occupies a graphical window.
+On a text terminal, Emacs occupies the entire terminal screen.
+We will use the term frame to mean a graphical window or terminal screen occupied by Emacs.
+Emacs behaves very similarly on both kinds of frames.
+It normally starts out with just one frame, but you can create additional frames if you wish (see Frames).

-The frame consists of several distinct regions.
+Each frame consists of several distinct regions.
 At the top of the frame is a menu bar, which allows you to access commands via a series of menus.
 On a graphical display, directly below the menu bar is a tool bar, a row of icons that perform editing commands if you click on them.
-At the very bottom of the frame is a special echo area, where short informative messages are displayed and where you enter information when Emacs asks for it.
+At the very bottom of the frame is an echo area, where informative messages are displayed and where you enter information when Emacs asks for it.

 At any time, one window is the selected window.
-On graphical displays, the selected window normally shows a more prominent cursor (usually solid and blinking) while other windows show a weaker cursor (such as a hollow box).
-Text terminals have just one cursor, so it always appears in the selected window.
+On a graphical display, the selected window shows a more prominent cursor (usually solid and blinking); other windows show a less prominent cursor (usually a hollow box).
+On a text terminal, there is only one cursor, which is shown in the selected window.
 The buffer displayed in the selected window is called the current buffer, and it is where editing happens.
 Most Emacs commands implicitly apply to the current buffer; the text displayed in unselected windows is mostly visible for reference.
 If you use multiple frames on a graphical display, selecting a particular frame selects a window in that frame.